DLivengood20/SPA_no_frameworks/README.md

 # SPA Sans Frameworks

 ## Point of Project
-This project is meant to practice the basics to gain a greater understanding of the core technologies that frameworks rely on.
+This project is meant to practice the basics to gain a greater understanding of the core technologies that **frontend** frameworks rely on.

 ## Resources
 This project will follow Dom/dcode's tutorial.
 [Link to tutorial](https://dev.to/dcodeyt/building-a-single-page-app-without-frameworks-hl9)